An enhanced Euler characteristic of sutured instanton homology: Decomposition associated to tangles

 Suppose $K$ is a rationally null-homologous knot in a closed 3-manifold $Y$, \textit{i.e.} $[K]=0\in H_1(Y;\mathbb{Q})$.
 Suppose $q$ is the order of $[K]$, \textit{i.e.} $q$ is the smallest number satisfying $q[K]=0\in H_1(Y;\intg)$.
 In \cite[Section 4]{LY2020}, we construct a decomposition This decomposition provides a candidate for the counterpart of the torsion spin$^c$ decompositions in monopole theory and Heegaard Floer theory.

 In this section, we generalize this decomposition to rationally null-homologous tangles in balanced sutured manifolds.
 There is no essential difference between the proofs for knots and tangles.
-All arguments only depend on axioms and formal properties, so we can safely consider formal sutured homology $\shg$.
+All arguments apply to both sutured instanton and monopole homology, so we can safely use $\shg$.